Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 This next step is somewhat optional, as MusicBot will attempt to do this for you if you haven't.

 Run the following file that is located in your MusicBot's main folder.
+Run this file:

-    run `update_macdeps.command` file
+    `update_macdeps.command`

 *You may have to right click the file, mouse over 'Open With' then select 'Terminal.app'*